Geoffrey Gilmour b.1947

 We’d moved to Beirut in the mean time because dad needing to upgrade his skills from prop planes (DC 4’s, 6’s) to flying

-A year before finishing school (1965) while I was on holiday in Beirut mum was killed in a car crash.
+A year before finishing school (1965) while I was on school holidays in Beirut, mum was killed in a car crash.

 On completing my “A” levels I returned to Beirut where dad gave me two options.
 One was to go back to England and